flintrocks/flint/docs/language_guide.md

 ### Function parameters

 Functions can also take parameters which can be used within the function.
 These must be declared in the function signature.
-Flint also supports parameters that take default values, but these must be declared at the end of the signature.
+Flint also supports parameters that take default values, but no non-defaulted parameter may follow one that has a default value.

 Each parameter has the syntax: